 - Bread and grains, such as rice or oats

 The USDA highly recommends that you use your SNAP food stamps primarily for staple foods.
 This will ensure that you and your household members are eating a balanced diet.
 Accessory foods include:

-- Snack foods, such as chips, granola bars, pretzels and cookies
+- Certain snack foods, such as chips, granola bars, pretzels and cookies

 - Certain beverages, such as bottled water, soda or sparkling water